usnistgov/FIPS201/_FIPS201/frontend.md

 #### 4.1.4.2 Mandatory Items on the Back of the PIV Card {#s-4-1-4-2}

-Zone 1B—Agency Card Serial Number.
+Zone 1B: Agency Card Serial Number
 : This item SHALL be printed as depicted in [Figure 4-6](#fig-4-6) and contain
     the unique serial number from the issuing department or agency.
 The format SHALL be at the discretion of the issuing department or agency.

-Zone 2B—Issuer Identification Number.
+Zone 2B: Issuer Identification Number
 : This item SHALL be printed as depicted in [Figure 4-6](#fig-4-6) and consist
     of six characters for the department code, four characters for the agency code, and a five-digit number that uniquely identifies the issuing facility within the department or agency.